KylerCondran/RSSFeedAggregator/README.md

 - Tier 11: -11 points
 - Tier 12: -13 points

-This allows you to score articles based on what you are most interested in and what you are not interested in.
+This allows you to score news articles based on what you are most interested in and what you are not interested in.
 This list is completely subjective and to be designed by you based on what news articles are most interesting to you.
 It is best to add several thousand words to this table to make articles scored efficiently.

 9. After your scoring system is set up, periodically bots will go through and favorite articles that have the highest scores.
 There are currently 4 bots.
 Bot one will favorite an article once an hour.
 Bot two will favorite an article four times a day.
 Bot three will favorite an article twice a day.
 Bot four will favorite an article once per day.
 The same numbered bot will never favorite the same article twice.
 This causes a staggering effect that can easily be overpowered by legitimate users and causes interesting articles to be shifted towards the top to potentially catch a users interest.

+10. Once per day administrative tasks are performed, records older than 2 weeks are deleted from the database, this can be configured as desired in the RSSFunctionAPP stored procedure.

 ## Questions?